 [Read more]

-Alyx O’Neil – Teacher
+Alyx O’Neil

 Alyx’s love of dance began when she was just a little girl herself, stepping into her very first tap class before discovering ballet at age five.
 From there, her passion only grew.
-She spent many years training with the Terri Charlesworth Ballet Centre before being accepted into the junior pre-professional full-time programme at Charlesworth Ballet College.
+She spent many years training with the Terri Charlesworth Ballet Centre before being accepted into the junior pre-professional full-time program at Charlesworth Ballet College.

 Across five years of intensive study, Alyx received specialist training in Classical Ballet, Contemporary and Spanish Dance, and completed Certificates I–IV in Dance under the guidance of world-renowned teachers including Terri Charlesworth OAM, CitWA, Yuri Vasilkov and Tatiana Pevneva.